What is purchase price allocation?

 The outcome of a PPA leads to a structured breakdown of the purchase price, as illustrated above.

-What is a Purchase Price Allocation (PPA) and why is it of importance?
+What does a Purchase Price Allocation (PPA) involve

-A PPA is mandatory in case of a business combination, such as a merger or acquisition.
-Within a limited timeframe after the acquisition date, the purchase price must be allocated to the identifiable assets and liabilities at fair value.
-This is essential for both compliance and clarity, towards shareholders, investors and, auditors.
+Purchase price allocation is mandatory in the case of a business combination, including mergers and acquisitions.
+Within the prescribed reporting period following the acquisition date, the purchase price must be allocated to the identifiable assets and liabilities at fair value.

-At Supreme, we apply the International Valuation Standards (IVS) when conducting valuations.
-Depending on the nature of the asset, liability or business, one or more of the following methods are used:
+Supreme applies the International Valuation Standards when performing purchase price allocation engagements.
+Depending on the characteristics of the asset, liability or business, one or more valuation approaches may be applied.

 Market Approach

-This method estimates value by comparing the asset or company to similar objects for which market data is available.
-Based on the principle that a rational buyer won’t pay more than for a comparable object with similar economic benefits.
+The market approach determines value by reference to comparable assets or transactions for which observable market data is available.
+This approach reflects the principle that a rational buyer will not pay more than the price of a comparable asset with similar economic characteristics.

-- Minority interests using trading or transaction multiples (e.g., P/E ratios)
+- Minority interests valued using trading or transaction multiples

 Income Approach

-This approach is based on discounting future cash flows to their present value.
-It reflects the economic benefits that the asset or business is expected to generate.
+The income approach is based on discounting expected future cash flows to their present value.
+It reflects the economic benefits that an asset or business is expected to generate over its useful life.

-- Discounted Cash Flow (DCF) for valuing majority interests or allocation of the purchase price to cash generating units;
+- Discounted cash flow model for valuing majority interests or allocation of the purchase price to the cash generating units;

 - Relief-from-Royalty method for IP, brands, or software;